 Keep car already packed with survival items for trips and on the road.
 So if you needed to you could just jump in the car and go in 10 minutes if you had to.

 Keep your car with a full tank of gas and have antifreeze in there if you live in warm weather places.
-Living in south Texas, we didn’t have antifreeze in our car and it was a struggle to keep the water in my radiator from freezing.
+Living in south Texas, she said she didn’t have antifreeze in their car and it was a struggle to keep the water in her radiator from freezing.

 14. Walky Talky